1 - Tenancy & Cultivation Guidelines

 - Lawn and grass paths mowed and trimmed

 - No weeds going to seed

-- No brambles or couch grass creeping around the plot
+- No brambles, couch grass or bindweed invading the plot

 In the winter months: